A Crying Nightmare

-I felt a deep sadness within, the likes of which I rarely feel in my daily waking state.
-I started to cry from deep down inside.
-My body shook uncontrollably.
-I was wondering how I could ever heal this wound when I suddenly awoke.
 I was relieved it was only a dream, but at the same time, I was deeply disturbed and uneasy.
-I was somehow completely aware that it was my own long buried grief I was in.
-It was the grief I buried the day I lost my Dad.
-I sat with it because I wanted to know more in the hope that understanding would bring relief.
-And as I did, I remembered more of the dream.
+I was somehow now, completely aware that it was my own long buried grief I was feeling.
+It was the grief I buried the year I lost my Dad and got shipped away to school for my troubles!
+I sat with the feeling this time.
+I wanted to know more.
+I wanted to understand and as I did, I remembered more of the dream.
 I had become angry with Robbie.
-I had grabbed him by the collar, shouting loudly in his face “I lost my Dad at 13 and I swore I would never let my children suffer the same fate!”
+I had grabbed him by the collar, shouting loudly in his face “I lost my Dad at 13 you know and I swore I would never let my children suffer the same fate!”
 I was shaking him, as if to wake him up.
 I wanted him to know that I had tried my level best but the sense of failing him and my only daughter Genevieve, was totally overwhelming.

 I would love to have lived my life as a girl and I still would.
 I just hate how foolish I feel about it!